The great Roman and Byzantine city of Lower Galilee. A capital city and major Jewish center during the Byzantine period.

 In the photo below is the view from the fortress that is located on the highest point in the city.
 Behind the trees are the houses of Modern Moshav Zippori, and beyond it in the far background is the modern city of Nazareth.
 The old city of Jesus is on the right side of the city.

 This Dionysus building is located at the top of the hill, east of the fortress.
-The mansion was built in the 3rd C and destroyed at the earthquake of 363 C AD which affected the Galilee and other parts of Israel.
+The mansion was built in the 3rd century and destroyed at the earthquake of 363 AD which affected the Galilee and other parts of Israel.

 The rooms in this Roman villa was richly decorated with colorful mosaic floors, many of them with mythological scenes related to Dionysus (God of wine).
 One of the famous findings in Zippori is the “Mona Lisa of the Galilee“, that was discovered in the banquet hall.
 The mosaic, shown below, is located in the central panel and portraits a beautiful woman – probably an illustration of the Roman Goddess Venus.

 Zippori had several synagogues (18 according to Talmudic sources), but so far only this one was unearthed in the North side of Zippori.
 Dated to the 5th century, the 15M x &M building was covered by a magnificent Zodiac mosaic floor, 20 inscriptions in Greek and Aramaic, and scenes from Bible stories.

 The Roman theater is located north to the fortress.
 It was built in the beginning of the 2nd century AD and contained 4,500 seats.
 The size of the theater is 70M wide.
 The center stage had a stone base with a wooden platform above it.

 The theater had 5 entrances, three of them pass through the rows of the seats (seen below) and two on both sides of the stage.

 The theater served the pagan residents of the city since the Jewish citizens avoided the plays that were performed in the theater.